 - Support creates more efficient stride

 - Heavier shoe

 New Balance 1080v8

 This shoe is suited for the long haul.
-It has a robust rubber outsole with pronounced tread, and it’s wider than previous entries in the New Balance line, which all seem to be narrow.
+It has a robust rubber outsole with pronounced tread, and it’s wider than previous versions.
 If you have a narrow foot, you might want to make adjustments, so the shoe fits you properly.
-If you’re someone who likes to run in cold weather, then wearing multiple layers of thin socks will shore up this weakness nicely.

-All the standard features of comfort can be found in this shoe: the full-length midsole, the mesh upper for maximum breathability, and the large tongue for plenty of ankle support.
+All the standard features of comfort can be found in this shoe: the full-length midsole, the mesh upper for maximum breathability, and the cushioned heel collar for plenty of ankle support.

-The New Balance 1080v8s don’t seem to be as flexible as other shoes on the market even after we broke them in, but for such a robust model it might be an expected flaw.
+The New Balance 1080v8s don’t seem to be as flexible as other shoes on the market, but this is typical for shoes with lots of cushioning.
 What the shoe lacks in flexibility, it certainly makes up in traction.
 You should still be careful if you plan on going for a run in snow or ice, but the rubber tread will give you a little more traction than otherwise.